alexcristea/playbook/views/will-power.md

 How to master self-control:

 1. Set a goal

+The problem is that we have too many goals, and some of them are even conflicting.

+Conflicting goals:

+- you worry a lot: as you spend more time thinking
+- you get less done: as you spend more time ruminating then taking action
+- your mental and physical health suffers: you become stuck and more unhappy and unhealthy

 2. ...

 _Ego depletion_: diminish the capacity to self-control by overexerting will power.
 Studies show that ego depletion can affect other social animals (like dogs).